bennibeatnik/Gallery-Downloader/README.md

 # Gallery Downloader

 A simple batch script for downloading images and videos from online galleries using `gallery-dl`.
-This script allows users to quickly download media files by specifying a gallery URL and a preferred output directory.
+This script allows users to quickly download media files with `gallery-dl` without using the command prompt by specifying a gallery URL and a preferred output directory using a native Windows UI.
-The downloaded files are saved using a specified base filename, automatically appending numbers to avoid conflicts.
+The downloaded files are saved using a specified base filename, and automatically appending numbers to avoid conflicts.

 ## Features ##